STEMI (ST Elevation Acute Myocardial Infarction): Epidemiology, Diagnosis (ECG), Criteria & Management

 Incidence of STEMI

 In 1990 STEMI accounted for nearly 50% of all cases of acute coronary syndromes (ACS).
-Since then the incidence of STEMI has declined steadily and in recent years STEMI represents 25% to 40% of all cases of ACS.
+Since then the incidence of STEMI has declined steadily and in recent years STEMI represents 25% to 40% of all cases of acute myocardial infarction.
 Meanwhile, the incidence of NSTEMI has increased which is presumably due to the increasing sensitivity of troponin assays.
-Many patients who were previously classified as unstable angina are nowadays diagnosed as NSTEMI because the troponin assays are capable of detecting extremely small elevations in troponin.

 Mortality in STEMI